JetBrains/teamcity-documentation/topics/parallel-tests.md

 If the [](net.md) runner handles a large amount of test classes, parallel testing may produce huge test filters that are hard to parse and consume for test engines like NUnit.

-To avoid potential performance issues, TeamCity automatically employs an alternative testing mode optimized for these cases.
+To avoid potential performance issues, TeamCity automatically employs an alternative test filtering mode optimized for these cases.
 This mode is enabled on a per-agent basis if the following conditions are met:

 * An agent that runs a test batch reports .NET CLI (SDK or runtime) 6.0 or newer.
 * A test batch has 1000 or more test classes.
 You can change this threshold value via the `teamcity.internal.dotnet.test.suppression.test.classes.threshold` [configuration parameter](configuring-build-parameters.md).